mandalsantanu245-star/AI-Plant-Disease-Detection/README.md

 * Model evaluation
 * Disease prediction

-> **Important:** The model name and architecture in this README should match the final model actually used in the notebook.
+> **Important:** The model name and architecture described in this README should match the final model actually used in the notebook.
 The notebook is the source of truth for the final implementation.

 ---